jacobotaylor/code-quiz-hw/README.md

 - [usage](#usage)

 ## description
-This will allow you to create a new random password
+This will probably not let you play anything

 ## installation
 this is a demo instal ```code.```